MicrosoftDocs/cpp-docs/docs/cpp/if-else-statement-cpp.md

 - **`true`**
 - a non-null pointer,
 - any non-zero arithmetic value, or
-- a class type that defines an unambiguous conversion to an arithmetic, boolean or pointer type.
+- a class type that defines an unambiguous conversion to an arithmetic, boolean, or pointer type.
 (For information about conversions, see [Standard Conversions](../cpp/standard-conversions.md).)

 ## Syntax